June-Skeeter/GEOB270_Lab3_2021S1/Content/Part1.md

 The city wants to know:

+1) How much area of the city is at risk for tsunami inundation?
-1) How many people are potentially living in areas at risk?
+2) How many people are potentially living in areas at risk?
-2) Which properties in the city are at risk?
+3) Which properties in the city are at risk?
 And specifically, how many residential properties are at risk?
-3) Which roadways are expected to be flooded or damaged in the event of a Tsunami?
+4) Which roadways are expected to be flooded or damaged in the event of a Tsunami?
-4) Does the city need to build more Tusnami Warning Sirens?
+5) Does the city need to build more Tusnami Warning Sirens?
-5) Are the proposed capacities and locations of the three Tsunami Shelters sufficient?
+6) Are the proposed capacities and locations of the three Tsunami Shelters sufficient?

 ## References